biologist79/ESPuino/README.md

 As all assignments between RFID-IDs and actions (playmode, file to play...) is saved in ESP's NVS, the problem is that it's all gone when the ESP is broken.
 So that's where a backup comes into play.
 So every time you change or add a new assignment between a RFID-tag and an action via GUI, a backup-file is saved on the uSD-card.
 The file's name can be changed via `backupFile`.
 So better don't delete it!
 Using the webgui you can use the upload-form to import such a file.
 To be honest: Sometimes I had some issues with Firefox doing this whereas Safari turned out to do it right.
 Don't know why :-(.

 ## Smarthome (optional)
 As already described, MQTT is supported.
 In order to use it it's necessary to run a MQTT-broker; [Mosquitto](https://mosquitto.org/) for instance.
 After connecting to it, Tonuino subscribes to all command-topics.
 State-topics are used to push states to the broker in order to inform others if anything changed (change of volume, new playlist, new track... name it).
 Others, like openHAB, subscribe to state-topics end send commands via command-topics.
 So it's not just limited to openHAB.
 It's just necessary to use a platform, that supports MQTT.
-For further informations refer the [subfolder](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/openHAB).
+For further informations (and pictures) refer the [subfolder](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/openHAB).

 ## MQTT-topics and their ranges
 Feel free to use your own smarthome-environments (instead of openHAB).
 The MQTT-topics available are described as follows.
 Please note: if you want to send a command to Tonuino, you have to use a cmnd-topic whereas Tonuino pushes its states back via state-topics.
 So guess you want to change the volume to 8 you have to send this number via topic-variable `topicLoudnessCmnd`.
 Immediately after doing to, Tonuino sends a conformation of this command using `topicLoudnessState`.
 To get hands on MQTT I recommend this [one](https://www.hivemq.com/mqtt-essentials/) as introducton (covers more than you need for Tonuino).